Automate with Forms for Confluence

 One of the most powerful abilities of Forms for Confluence is the ability to automate activities based on form responses.
-In this guide we'll look at three different examples of how you can automate your form responses, however as Forms for Confluence offers you the ability to export your form results into JSON, XML, and CSV, you could create your own automations that meet your business needs.
-To find out more about the different export options, take a look at our guide on interpreting results.
+In this guide, we'll look at three different examples of how you can automate your form responses, however as Forms for Confluence offers you the ability to export your form results into JSON, XML, and CSV, you could create your automation that meet your business needs.
+To learn more about the different export options, look at our guide on interpreting results.

 Automating form results requires you to have Confluence admin permissions and isn't available to space admins and general Confluence users.
-If you're not a Confluence admin and want to automate your form results, please contact your Confluence admin.
+If you're not a Confluence admin and want to automate your form results, don't hesitate to get in touch with your Confluence admin.

 Send Form Responses to an Email Address

 Forms for Confluence allows you to determine where your form responses are sent; one option is to send your responses to an email address.

 If you're a team that needs to keep on top of your form responses, then sending them to a dedicated email address is one way to ensure that no responses are missed.